Find schools that offer these popular programs

 Career Definition for a Lighting Engineer

-Lighting engineers, and the companies that employ them, are focused on the development of energy-efficient lighting.
-Artificial lighting in homes and offices accounts for nearly 50% of total energy consumed.
+Lighting engineers and the companies that employ them are focused on the development of energy-efficient lighting.
+Artificial lighting in homes and offices accounts for nearly 50% of the total energy consumed.
 For some buildings, more than 90% of lighting energy consumed can be an unnecessary expense, according to the U.S. Department of Energy.
 These days, lighting engineers are particularly focused on LED (light emitting diode) applications, which use far less energy than traditional technologies.
 LED lighting is now used in traffic lights and billboards.
 Some lighting engineers work on new design and manufacturing techniques that lower these costs, while others develop entirely new applications, such as the recently introduced LED Christmas lights.

 |Education||Bachelor's degree in engineering required|

 |Job Skills||Strong math and physics skills, team and independent work, curious mind|

 |Median Salary (2018)*||$96,640 for electrical engineers|

 |Job Growth (2016-2026)*||9% for electrical engineers|